• Skip to primary navigation

 Summary

-The yield was about 3 cups of chickpeas green and dry from about 14 feet of the double row.
+The yield was about 3 cups of green and dry chickpeas from about 14 feet of the double row.
 That’s about 6 meals for the two of us.
-If we wanted a meal each week we would have to grow 10 times as much.
-In our case that would be 2 and a half of our raised beds.
+If we wanted a meal each week, we would have to grow 10 times as much.
+In our case, that would be 2.5 of our raised beds.
+Our raised beds are 14 x 4 feet.
 That would really be feasible if we had room for more raised beds.

 I also think that saving seeds from our experiment and replanting them would give us much better results since the plants are already somehow acclimated to cooler temperatures.